 Further details can be found in the CASE Committee Terms of Reference.

-Heather's current research interests include the use of ultrasound in a range of acute settings, ultrasound QA, and patient experience of imaging examinations.
+Heather's current research interests include the use of ultrasound in a range of acute and point of care settings, ultrasound simulation and patient experience of imaging examinations.
+She took over the role of CASE Committee Chair from October 2020 to June 2023.

 Stuart is an Extended Scope Physiotherapist and MSK Sonographer working in the NHS.
 He divides his time between teaching MSK Ultrasound, and using it in clinical practice in a Physiotherapy department at The Homerton Hospital and Radiology at The Royal Surrey County Hospital .
 He is a qualified MSK Sonographer, with a PG Cert and CASE accredited qualification from Canterbury Christ Church University.